Azure Active Directory support in SQL Server Data Tools (SSDT)

 Active Directory Integrated Authentication

-Active Directory Integrated Authentication is a mechanism of connecting to Azure SQL Database by using identities in Azure Active Directory (Azure AD).
+Active Directory Integrated Authentication is a mechanism of connecting to the listed Azure SQL products by using identities in Azure Active Directory (Azure AD).
 Use this method for connecting if you are logged in to Windows using your Azure Active Directory credentials from a federated domain.
 For more information, see Connecting to SQL Database By Using Azure Active Directory Authentication.

-Active Directory Interactive Authentication supports an interactive authentication allowing to use Azure Active Directory (AD) Multi-Factor Authentication (MFA) to authenticate with Azure SQL Database.
-This method supports native and federated Azure AD users and guest users from other accounts (including B2B users, Microsft and non-Microsoft accounts such as @outlook.com, @hotmail.com, @live.com as well as @gmail.com).
-If this method is specified, the User Name must be specified, and the Password field will be disabled.
+Active Directory Interactive Authentication supports an interactive authentication allowing you to use Azure Active Directory (AD) Multi-Factor Authentication (MFA) to authenticate with the listed Azure SQL products.
+This method supports native and federated Azure AD users, and guest users from other accounts.
+The other types of account include:

 When authenticating with Active Directory Interactive Authentication, an authentication window opens that requires users to enter a password manually.

-The MFA enforcement is provided by Azure AD through this additional MFA pop-up window during the authentication process.
+The MFA enforcement is provided by Azure AD through this additional MFA pop-up window.

 Known issues and limitations

-- Active Directory Interactive Authentication is only supported when connecting to an Azure SQL database.
-It is not supported for SQL Server (on-prem or on a VM), or Azure SQL Data Warehouse.
+- Active Directory Interactive Authentication is only supported when connecting to the Azure SQL products that were listed at the start of this article.
+It is not supported for SQL Server (on-prem or on a VM).

-- Active Directory Interactive Authentication is not supported in the connection dialog in Server Explorer, you must connect using SSDT with SQL Server Object Explorer.
+- Active Directory Interactive Authentication is not supported in the connection dialog in Server Explorer.
+You must connect by using SSDT with SQL Server Object Explorer.

 - Single sign-on integration with the currently logged in Visual Studio account is not supported for SSDT.

-- The SQLPackage.exe installed into the Extensions directory during Visual Studio installation is not meant to be used from that location.
-To use SQLpackage.exe with AAD go to https://www.microsoft.com/en-us/download/details.aspx?id=55088
+- The SQLPackage.exe that is installed into the Extensions directory during Visual Studio installation is not meant to be used from that location.
+To use SQLPackage.exe with Azure AD, go to https://www.microsoft.com/download/details.aspx?id=55088

-- SSDT Data Compare is not supported for AAD authentication including the new authentication method.
+- SSDT Data Compare is not supported for Azure AD authentication.